 - Step -III: Conversion of Sulphur Trioxide into Sulphuric Acid

-We break down the sulphur trioxide from the above step in 98% sulphuric acid to give pyrosulphuric acid or oleum.
-We, then, dilute the Oleum with water to give sulphuric acid of the desired concentration.
+After that, the sulphur trioxide is broken in 98% sulfuric acid to give oleum.
+Another name for oleum is pyrosulfuric acid.
+Then Oleum is diluted with water to give sulfuric acid of the desired concentration.

 2) Lead Chamber Process

-Lead Chamber process is one of the most common manufacturing strategies that results in around 50-60 B grade acids.
-In this process, we use the wet SO2 (Sulphur Dioxide) in the presence of nitrogenous oxides (dynamic impetus).
-It gets oxidised and forms sulphur trioxide with the oxygen exhibit in the air.
-We then react Sulphur trioxide with water to get H2SO4.
-The reactions are:
+The lead Chamber process is one of the most common manufacturing techniques.
+It results in around 50-60 B grade acids.
+In this process, we use wet SO2 in the presence of nitrogenous oxides (dynamic impetus).
+As a result, it gets oxidised with the oxygen in the air and forms sulphur trioxide.
+This reaction is expressed as

 2SO2 + O2 → 2SO3